flyerhq/flutter_chat_ui/doc/advanced-usage.md

 }
 ```

 Similar to the text message, you will need to create an image message using data from the image picker.
-In this example, we use local path just for demo purposes, but for the backend service, you will upload the image first and then send the received URL using the `uri` parameter.
+In this example, we use local path just for demo purposes, but for the backend service, you will upload the image first and then send the received URL using the `uri` property.

 To keep the UI clean, the image message renders in two different ways, if the aspect ratio is too low or too high it renders like a file message, so you don't see a narrow line on the UI.
 The second way is a classic image in the chat.
 Go give it a try.